 Bootie slippers for wearing as house shoes

-Another great reason to wear these slippers around the house, especially if you choose a pair with a firmer sole that offers some support and traction, is that wearing supportive house shoes can help with foot pain (such as plantar fasciitis) or back pain that you may experience from standing for longer periods on cold, hard flooring such as tile and hardwood.
+Another great reason to wear these slippers around the house is that wearing supportive house shoes can help with foot pain (such as plantar fasciitis) or back pain that you may experience from standing for longer periods on cold, hard flooring such as tile and hardwood.

 How to clean down booties

 Whether your booties have a down or synthetic fill, generally cleaning them is going to be the same process – but check the label and guidance for your specific brand and style of bootie if you’re not sure.

 Generally, the guidance will be to wash with a small amount of mild detergent on a cool/warm setting, and tumble dry on a low heat with some tennis balls or dryer balls, which can help break up any clumping of the down/synthetic filling, to help it dry, as it’s important to make sure the booties are fully dry throughout.